harmony5/catchup/README.md

 # catchup 📝

 CLI app to manage to-do's.
-Made in 🐍.
+Made with 💖 in 🐍.